fedecarg/webpy-mvc/README.md

 ## Views

-If you look in the app/views directory, you will see one subdirectory for each of the controllers we have in app/controllers.Application Controller sends content to the user by using the render method, which enables rendering of HTML templates.
+If you look in the app/views directory, you will see one subdirectory for each of the controllers we have in app/controllers.
+Application Controller sends content to the user by using the render method, which enables rendering of HTML templates.
 The controller passes a dictionary to the view using the render method:

 ```python
 class BooksController(ApplicationController)